Room EQ Wizard study

 Green is a nearfield measurement from within one of the manifolds

-Red is the current seating position.
+Red is the original seating position.

 Either position can be successfully tamed with the BFD.